Skip to content

 <V> List<V> listObjs(Wrapper<T> queryWrapper, Function<? super Object, V> mapper);

-Functionality: Queries records that meet the specified conditions.
+Function Description: Queries records that match the specified conditions.

 Return Value: Query results, which may be entity objects, Map objects, or other types.